IlyaGulya/setup-crowdin-cli/memory-bank/progress.md

 - **The "mark as latest" functionality needs to be tested with different scenarios**
 - **The AWT stripper integration needs to be tested with different Crowdin CLI versions**
 - **We need to verify that AWT-stripped binaries work correctly for non-AWT operations**
 - **We need to document which AWT-related operations are now unsupported**
+- **The updated test workflow needs to be tested on all supported platforms**
+- **We need to verify that platform-specific binary selection works correctly**